On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-Informally, Definition \ref{def:min_k_charge} means that there is no way of getting closer a set of $k$-charges from the set, without having fewer than $k$ charges.
-It follows that for a given crystal graph, there may be multiple minimal at-least-$k$-charge sets for a given $k$.
-A removal of at-least-$k$-charges is minimal if the set of at-least-$k$-charges is minimal.
-It may be noted that a set of $k$-charges is always a minimal set of at-least-$k$-charges.
+Informally, Definition \ref{def:min_k_charge} means that there is no way of getting closer to a set of $k$-charges from the set, without having fewer than $k$ charges.
+It follows that for a given crystal graph, there may be multiple minimal $k_{\geq}$-charge sets for a given $k$.
+A removal of $k_{\geq}$-charges is minimal if the set of $k_{\geq}$-charges is minimal.
+It may be noted that a set of $k$-charges is always a minimal set of $k_{\geq}$-charges.